stevenbrickner/ChessRepository/README.txt

  1. I actually wanted to get this working, including with a server and database, except for piece movement logic.
-Unfortunately I've been sick from the 30th to the 17th and couldn't do much classwork at the time.
+Unfortunately I've been sick from the 30th to the 17th (update: still sick as of 12/3) and couldn't do much classwork at the time.
  2. This is also going to be my final submission for my Internet Programming class.

 The actual code I have in place is an absolute mess.
 I intended to completely